kasmith11/NBA.Clustering/NBA_Clustering_Report.md

 })
 ```

+Creates a dataframe that contains the silhouette width for each level of k

 ``` r
 # Creates a dataframe that contains the silhouette width for each level of k
 sil_NBA <- data.frame(